-Except for certificate students as described above, all other students are monitored for SAP compliance annually and will be sent an email after spring grades are posted if they fail to meet either the CGPA, CCR, or MTF requirements.
-Students are placed on financial aid suspension and will not receive a disbursement of federal, state or institutional financial aid until they regain compliance with SAP requirements, or a Satisfactory Academic Progress Appeal is completed, submitted to, and approved by the Financial Aid Appeals Committee.
-All students who are not meeting Satisfactory Academic Progress must appeal their status to the Office of Financial Aid Appeals Committee to continue receiving financial aid.
-Each appeal request is reviewed on a case-by- case basis by the Special Circumstances Committee.
-To learn more about this policy and the appeal process, please visit our website.
+Students are monitored for SAP compliance annually and will be sent an email after spring grades are posted if they fail to meet requirements.
+Students are placed on financial aid suspension and will not receive a disbursement of federal, state or institutional financial aid until they regain compliance with SAP requirements, or an appeal is approved by the Financial Aid Appeals Committee.
+Learn more about this policy and the appeal process on our website.